OCR A-Level Biology: Biological Membranes, Cell Division and Organisation — Complete Revision Guide (H420)

 OCR A-Level Biology: Biological Membranes, Cell Division and Organisation

 Biological membranes, cell division and organisation closes Module 2 of the OCR A-Level Biology A (H420) specification by integrating membrane biochemistry, transport, the cell cycle, the two modes of nuclear division, cell specialisation, and the hierarchical organisation of cells into tissues, organs and systems.
-It is the course that connects the molecular foundations of Module 2 to the physiology of Module 3 and the genetics of Module 6: every exchange surface in Exchange and Transport is a specialised application of the membrane transport vocabulary developed here, every homeostatic mechanism in Communication, Homeostasis and Immunity is mediated by the receptor signalling introduced here, and every inheritance pattern in Genetics, Evolution and Inheritance traces back to the meiotic variation generated here.
+It is the course that connects the molecular foundations of Module 2 to the physiology of Module 3 and the genetics of Module 6: every exchange surface in Exchange and Transport is a specialised application of the membrane transport vocabulary developed here, every homeostatic mechanism in Communication and Excretion is mediated by the receptor signalling introduced here, and every inheritance pattern in Genetics, Evolution and Inheritance traces back to the meiotic variation generated here.

-Course 5 of 12 on the LearningBro OCR A-Level Biology learning path builds on the macromolecular vocabulary laid down in Biological Molecules, the organelle catalogue developed in Cell Structure and Microscopy, and the protein-folding principles from Nucleic Acids and Enzymes.
+Course 4 of 12 on the LearningBro OCR A-Level Biology learning path builds on the macromolecular vocabulary laid down in Biological Molecules, the organelle catalogue developed in Cell Structure and Microscopy, and the protein-folding principles from Nucleic Acids and Enzymes.
 It anchors PAG 8 (transport in and out of cells), reuses PAG 1 (microscopy) for mitotic-index counting, and feeds the dissection technique of PAG 2 in the organisation section.

 Guide Overview